At 10.30pm on 22 May 2017 a suicide bomber detonated a device at the end of an Ariana Grande concert at Manchester Arena.

 Planning for future emergencies therefore requires learning from past ones.
 Emergency planning consultant Hugh Deeming has a few overarching lessons from Manchester for people involved in planning for future crises:

 Effective communication between local resilience forum partners is vital.
 But it doesn’t just happen.
 Make friends before you need them.

 The institutional memory of local authorities has often been lost because of cuts.
 Maintain a thread through constant learning and training.

 Empower your staff to act professionally.
 Make sure that they are competent and familiar with systems.
 Trust them.

 People don’t always panic in emergencies.
 After the arena bombing, many people calmly stayed on the scene to help victims, although in great personal danger.

 Debriefing reports are vital learning tools.
 Write them clearly and keep the learning points short

-Hugh Deeming will be speaking at the CIEH Emergency Planning Conference on 25 April in London.
-The conference’s theme is ‘strengthening preparation strategies’.
+Hugh Deeming presented at the CIEH Emergency Planning Conference on 25 April in London.
+The conference’s theme was ‘strengthening preparation strategies’.